What are the best shooting modes to use and why?

 The built-in flash and AF-assist illuminator turn off.

-In sports mode your camera will automatically use a high shutter speed of at least 1/500 – 1/1000 of a second to freeze movement so that the subject isn’t blurred.
+In sports mode your camera automatically uses a high shutter speed of at least 1/500 – 1/1000 of a second to freeze movement so that the subject is in sharp focus.

-When using sports mode, it is also a good idea to shoot in continuous shooting mode.
+When using sports mode, it’s also a good idea to shoot in continuous shooting mode.

 4. Macro mode